nati1234567890/wireframing/README.md

 2. Navigation: Shows how users will move through the site or application.
 3. Content Placement: Indicates where text, images, and other content will be positioned.
 4. Functionality: Outlines key functionalities and interactions.

+## Types of Wireframes

+1. Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+2. High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+## The type of wire frame provided

+The type of wireframe provided in the alx link is High-Fidelity Wireframe bc it shows detail and refined version.